gbif/ipt/DwCAHowToGuide.md

 ### Character Encoding

 Recommended best practice is to encode text (data) files using UTF-8.
-For converting character encodings of files, see section [Character Encoding Conversion](DwCAHowToGuide#character-encoding-conversion).

-### Character Encoding Conversion

-Simple resources for Unix and Windows to convert character encodings of files:
+The following tools for Unix and Windows can be used to convert character encodings of files:

 -   <http://en.wikipedia.org/wiki/Iconv>
 -   <http://www.gnu.org/software/libiconv/>